yairbr01/Telegram-bot-wite-Wordpress-REST-API/README.md

 3. Setting the ID of the users allowed to use the bot in the bot's executable file (you can use this bot to get the ID: https://t.me/getmyid_bot).
 4. Setting up the Webhooks URLs.
 5. Setting up a new user application on the site and setting up its login information in the bot code.
+6. In order to upload a video or image, you must define a custom field on the website and change its slug in the rest api.